What is Zero Waste Living?

 Things to repurpose:

-• Small glass jars and shot glasses can be used as plant propagation containers or tea light holders
+• Small glass jars and shot glasses can become plant propagation containers or tea light holders

-• Decorative candle jars can be used as bathroom storage containers
+• Decorative candle jars can become bathroom storage containers

 • Plastic lids can become drip trays for small plant pots

-• Plastic mushroom containers can be used as microgreen/nursery pots
+• Plastic mushroom containers can become microgreen/nursery pots

-• Old cotton t-shirts can be cut up to make DIY beeswax wraps.
+• Old cotton t-shirts can become DIY beeswax wraps.
 You can also use them to stuff poufs or flat pillows.
 At the very least, they can become scrap fabric or a rag for your next sewing, craft, or woodworking project.

 • Metal bed frames can become plant trellises

-• Tin containers can be transformed into pencil/pen holders by gluing on a piece of decorative paper
+• Tin containers can become pencil holders just by gluing on a piece of decorative paper

 7. Recycle